rexsheikh/dc-final-testing/DEPLOYMENT.md

 3. Project created with billing enabled
 4. **GitHub authentication configured** (see below)

+**Note**: This project uses **lightweight Python-only NLP** with minimal dependencies (Flask, Redis).
+No TensorFlow, PyTorch, or other heavy ML frameworks are required.
+This enables fast deployment and low resource usage.

 ### GitHub Authentication Setup

 GitHub no longer supports password authentication.
 Before proceeding, set up authentication: